maths/moodle-qtype_stack/doc/en/CAS/Equations.md

 The best way to do (1) is *not* to check algebraic equivalence with the list/set of correct answers!
 Instead, substitude the student's answer into the equation and see if it works.

 We proceed by example.
-Imaging the teacher has asked the student to solve the following equtation defined in the "question variables".
+Imaging the teacher has asked the student to solve the following equation defined in the "question variables".

     p:2*x^2+11*x-5/4;